LT New LOGO

 This prestigious award celebrating the creative vision of the people who hold the show together was renamed in honour of the celebrated director Sir Peter Hall in 2019.
 Howard Davies, Stephen Daldry, Declan Donnellan, Richard Eyre, and Sam Mendes have all won twice.

-Deborah Warner, Marianne Elliott, Miranda Cromwell, Lyndsey Turner, and Rebecca Frecknall are the five female directors to have won so far.
+Deborah Warner, Marianne Elliott, Miranda Cromwell, Lyndsey Turner, Rebecca Frecknall, and last year's winner Eline Arbo (for The Years) are the six female directors to have won so far.
 It has yet to be won by a person of colour (in fact, there have been very few non-white nominees).

-It was most recently won by Jamie Lloyd for Sunset Boulevard, the fifth time the direction of a musical has taken the honour in a category in which plays and musicals are both eligible; there were separate awards for plays and musicals between 1991-95, like in the Tonys.
+In 2024, it was won by Jamie Lloyd for Sunset Boulevard, the fifth time the direction of a musical has taken the honour in a category in which plays and musicals are both eligible; there were separate awards for plays and musicals between 1991-95, like in the Tonys.

 Gillian Lynne Award for Best Theatre Choreography